directus-labs/guest-authoring/directus-solidstart/index.md

   }, slug);
 ```

-Again, this method will attempt to fetch information from a given `slug`.
-And if there is no information, it will return `null`.
+This method attempts to fetch information from a given `slug`.
+If there is no information, it will return `null`.

 Inside of `src/routes`, create a new a file called `slug.jsx`.
 This is a dynamic route, so a single file can be used for all of the top-level pages.